Strength of Materials - Clebsch Method

 - integration should be performed without expanding expressions in parentheses

-the integration constants apply to the entire beam (for all intervals)
+the constants of integration apply to the entire beam (for all segments)

 \(\int\left(x-l_i\right)^n d x=\frac{\left(x-l_i\right)^{n+1}}{n+1}+C\)